 become acquainted with a number of important (sub)disciplines within linguistics

-learnt to work with a state-of-the-art digital research program
+learnt to work with digital research tools

-gained experience in jointly doing research for the purpose of writing a report together with a fellow student.
+gained experience in jointly doing research for the purpose of writing a report together with a fellow student

 Mode of instruction